The EU is trying to speed up and increase military assistance to Ukraine

 Russia drops 60 guided bombs a day on Ukraine

 From Kyiv, Ukrainian Foreign Minister Dmitry Kuleba and Defense Minister Rustem Umerov joined the meeting via video link.
-They again emphasized that Russia daily uses missiles, drones in Ukraine and continuously shells eastern Ukraine.
+They once more emphasized that Russia daily uses missiles, drones in Ukraine and continuously shells eastern Ukraine.
 Literally in those minutes when Borrell was retelling the contents of the messages of Ukrainian ministers at the final press conference, a television tower in the city fell as a result of a Russian attack on Kharkov.

 Moreover, according to the Ukrainian side, cited by the EU’s top diplomat, Russian troops have dropped 7,000 guided bombs on Ukraine over the past four months, that is, 60 such bombs per day.
 And the Ukrainian Armed Forces do not have enough weapons even for self-defense and repelling Russian aggression.